 We have returned from our mission is Spain and are thankful to be living on a farm in cool San Diego, California with delivery to Arizona.
 (760)505-5851

 firstname.lastname@example.org / doodlesndanes.com

-All of our puppies are bred for health, beauty and most of all, a calm, loving, gentle disposition.
-We prepare each puppy to be a service, therapy dog or loving family member.
-A tremendous amount of time and love is dedicated to socializing, and holding each baby everyday calmly on their backs in our arms.
+All of our puppies are bred for health, and a calm, loving, gentle disposition.
+We prepare each puppy to be a therapy dog or loving family member.
+A tremendous amount of time and love is dedicated to socializing,each baby everyday.
 The whole family shares in the joy of raising your puppy.
-All of our dogs spend time with us on the farm, in the house and on trips to the cabin.
-They have plenty of room to run and exercise daily.
 We may not be the cheapest but our puppys' families say we're the best!!!!
 EXCELLENT REFERENCES AVAILABLE!!
-Never even 1 unhappy family.

-Specializing in AKC Harlequins, Blues, Mantles and Blacks-bred for sweet, gentle dispositions and muscular, boxy headed beauty.
-European bloodlines.
+Great Danes - AKC Harlequins, Blues, Mantles and Blacks-bred for sweet, gentle dispositions , boxy heads, European bloodlines.

 Please copy paste this title on youtube.com search